rodrigoUriarte/LightItBack/README.md

 ```

 ## Project Setup
-Inside the project folder run the following commands:
+In the project folder level run the following commands:

 ```sh
 docker run --rm \